xechostormx/MPV-Nvidia-VSR/README.md

+🧠 Overview

-Forget all That.
-This is an MPV built for Nvidia RTX users who have Super Resolution Enabled in the Nvidia Control Panel.
+This setup is built for users who have Nvidia RTX Video Super Resolution (VSR) enabled in the Nvidia Control Panel.
+It includes:

-It Requires Minimal Install and uninstall.
-Just run 1 by right clicking and running with powershell 2,3 to install associations and add to path
-X1,X2 to uninstall associations and remove from path If you want to update MPV,FFMPEG or YT-DL just run 1 again
+    A streamlined mpv.conf optimized for modern GPUs

+    A custom Lua script that triggers VSR after 3 seconds of playback

+    Font and UI tweaks for a clean, modern look

+    Fully portable structure with optional system integration

+⚙️ Installation & Usage

+✅ To install:

+    Run 1_Full_Latest_MPV_Installer.ps1

+        Installs the latest versions of MPV, FFmpeg, and yt-dlp

+        Fully portable, no admin required

+    Run 2_Register_MPV_SANELY_Add_PATH.ps1 (optional)

+        Adds MPV to system PATH

+        Registers MPV for “Open With” functionality

+        Requires admin, will auto detect and prompt

+    Run 3_Add_Supported_Filetypes_To_Open_With.ps1 (optional)

+        Adds common media formats to MPV’s Open With list

+        Requires admin, will auto detect and prompt

+🔄 To uninstall:

+    Run X1_Unregister_MPV_SANELY_REMOVE_PATH.ps1

+        Removes PATH entry and Open With registration

+    Run X2_Remove_Supported_File_types_From_Open_With.ps1

+        Removes filetype associations

+🔁 To update:

+        Simply run 1_Full_Latest_MPV_Installer.ps1

+        Updates MPV, FFmpeg, and yt-dlp

+        No need to re-run 2 or 3 unless you’ve uninstalled

+📁 Folder Structure

+All scripts and configuration files are contained in the portable_config folder.
+This includes:

+    mpv.conf

+    input.conf

+    fonts.conf

+    Lua scripts

+    Shader presets

+    Font assets

-Features list coming sooner
+🎯 Features

     Base: ModernZ

-Fonts: ModernZ fonts plus Netflix Medium by default. light and bold options are also included.
+    Fonts: ModernZ + Netflix Medium (default), with light and bold variants included

-Custom RTX Super Resolution script that kicks in after 3 seconds to upscale to your monitors Native Screen Size Borders Currently enabled
+    Upscaling: RTX VSR script activates after 3 seconds, auto-upscales to native resolution

+    UI: Borders enabled by default

+    Playback: High-quality defaults tuned for RTX hardware

+📌 Notes

+    All scripts are silent, reversible, and require no user input except to exit

+    Designed for Windows 10/11 with PowerShell 3+ (written for 7)

+    No registry bloat, no filetype hijacking, no start menu shortcuts